dmallon1/champions-game/README.md

 Champions Game is inspired by other games like it (wolf.game, ether orcs) but we wanted to make a game with a different flavor.

-Champions game will launch with the dungeon but we will be building out a pvp bounty system where players can

-We also plan on building a dao and treasury around the CCOIN.
+We also plan on building a dao and treasury around the $CCOIN.
 Users will be able to purchase $CCOIN in exchange for eth or usdc.
 That money will go into the treasury and help regulate the price of the coin.
-Users will also be able to earn even more $ccoin by providing liquitidy and staking those liquidity tokens in exchange for more $CCOIN.
+Users will also be able to earn even more $CCOIN by providing liquitidy and staking those liquidity tokens in exchange for more $CCOIN.

 ## Steps for running locally
 1. Start local ethereum node with `npx hardhat node`